-If the problem persists, then follow this process to find external hard drive Windows 10.
+If the problem persists, then follow this process to find an external hard drive for Windows 10.

-- Press Windows logo key and ‘E’ to launch File Explorer.
+- Press the Windows logo key and ‘E’ to launch File Explorer.

 - Navigate to the ‘View’ tab and click ‘Options’ and select ‘Change folder and search options.